 Every business needs a brand name that’s ownable and memorable.
 A name that provides just enough information to convey what the company is about without being so obvious or boring it gets lost in the sea of predictability.

-In this article, we’ll outline how to discover an unforgettable brand name that will help your business step up and stand out.
+In this article, we’ll outline how to discover an unforgettable brand name that will help your business or organization step up and stand out.
 Let’s get started!

 Understanding Naming & Excercises